Rheumatoid Arthritis is a serious illness

 - There are dozens of other lesser known complications of Rheumatoid Arthritis which can contribute to early death including involvement of blood vessels, nerves, and other vital organs.

 Some of these problems are rarer than others, especially with mild disease.
 Some of them are fairly low in incidence when measured separately.
 However, taken together, there is reason for concern.
-Risk increases with the severity of the disease; RA patients with a severe form of Rheumatoid Arthritis are more likely to see one of these in their future.
+Risks increase with the severity of the disease; RA patients with a more severe form of the disease are more likely to see some of these in their future.

 Maybe we do not talk about this because we do not want to dwell on fearful things.
 Maybe it is because we are too busy with learning to walk on knee replacements or trying to get our insurance to pay for the shots.

 But, I worry because you can’t seek treatment until you know that there is a problem.
 Most of these problems are frequently undiagnosed in RA patients until they become severe.
 Why is that?
 That is a good question.

 Edit 5/13/18: Read my book RA Unmasked for much more thorough and current information about serious health problems caused by rheumatoid disease.

 - What Is the First symptom of Rheumatoid Arthritis?